terra-reference/terraref.github.io/_drafts/kickoff_report.md

 1. uploading a file triggers the pipeline.
 Here is an example of the finished product: http://141.142.208.144/clowder/files/5643baa8e4b086fa6db916ca
 2. launching a Jupyter notebook, then the analysis can be done at the bash shell.

+## Roman's Segmentation video

+The highlight of the week was Roman's Segmentation Video.
+Relaxing and magical combination of nature and math.

 ## Sharing data and vocabularies

 At the meeting participants were unsure of how data can be shared.